oukair01/how-to-npm/README.md

 // trade mark name: Onyi Ukay

-This program is written to explore.
+Caution: this program is written to explode.

 After you run program, run away.

-Be careful!!!
+But be very careful!!!